 Phylloxera irrevocably changed the world of wine, but did it alter wine itself?
 The answer to this question lies in whether you believe that grafted vines produce different-tasting fruit than own-rooted vines.

 “I can confirm to you that when you use American roots, you change the taste of the wine,” Loïc Pasquet asserts.
 Pasquet is a bit of renegade in Bordeaux.
 His brand, Liber Pater, works with own-rooted vines, high-density planting, and historic varieties (for example Castet, Marnay Coolant, and Saint Macaire) in order to recreate the type of wine produced at the time of the 1855 Classification.
-With grafted wines, he says, “One cannot make a vin de terroir, only a varietal wine.
+With grafted vines, he says, “One cannot make a vin de terroir, only a varietal wine.
 For example, Cabernet Sauvignon was created for gravelly soil with oceanic weather.
 If you use ungrafted Cabernet Sauvignon, it can only do well in these conditions.
 If you graft, you can plant anywhere, but you lose the specificity of cépage [or] terroir.
 You lose the true taste of the wine.”

 Allen Meadows has more experience tasting pre-phylloxera Burgundies than most.
 “I would argue that there is a difference in wines made from grafted and ungrafted vines,” Meadows admits.
 “But it’s less about taste than texture.
 There is a different density and weight, and it’s almost as if the tannins themselves have a different quality.”
 The difficulty, he says, is in knowing whether that variance is from grafting or is a result of the differences in vine age, density, and training.
 Still, he’s inclined to finger the graft.
 “If you really believe that a vine has a life below ground and a life above ground, and the one below feeds and nourishes the vines, it seems to me that making such a fundamental change to the structure of the vine would result in a measurable difference in the taste of the wine.”